 Apparently, the stretch from Kota Kinabalu all the way to Simpang Mengayau (popularly known as The Tip of Borneo) in Kudat, holds many authentic facets of Sabah that are not yet popular among travellers.
 Read on to find out how you could have an enriching experience as you head to Kudat from Kota Kinabalu!

-Located in Bandaran Berjaya, this practical hotel offers two types of accommodations: studio and capsule beds.
+Located in Bandaran Berjaya, Toojou Social Hostel is a practical hotel that offers two types of accommodations: studio and capsule beds.
 We experienced the latter, which are cosy, brilliantly-designed and convenient, especially for backpackers.
 The capsule beds come with complimentary Wi-Fi connectivity, reading light, clothes-hanging unit, multipower sockets with USB ports, shoe locker and lock-up storage.
 Interestingly, the hostel also has a co-working space on the first floor called ‘Opis’ with ample space, comfortable seats and desks, relaxing common area, printer and complimentary Wi-Fi, coffee and snacks.
 Houseguests can use the ‘Opis’ for free.

 This lovely resort is mostly fully booked on weekends.
-Travellers come here for the glamping experience.
+Travellers come to Cabana Retreat for the glamping experience.
 Each tent comes with cosy beds, toiletries, air conditioner and barbecue pit.
 The resort is located near Rampayan Beach where fun activities like banana boat, ATV, paddle boat, volleyball and cycling can be done at additional cost.
 Other amenities include free Wi-Fi connectivity, swimming pool and open cinema.
-The resort offer many Instagram-worthy spots, making it perfect for relaxing and a snazzy staycation.
+The resort offers many Instagram-worthy spots, making it perfect for relaxing and a snazzy staycation.

 Did you know that one longhouse can accommodate not just one family but an entire village?
 This is just one of the interesting facts that we learned during our visit to Bavanggazo in Matunggong, about 100 kilometres from Kota Kinabalu.
 The longhouse, which has now been converted into a homestay, provides the unforgettable experience living like how the Rungus tribe did in the olden days like eating traditional dishes, participating in social ceremonies, learning craft-making and trekking around the village.

-Led by Datuk Jeffry Yahya, fondly known as ‘Cobra’, this homestay offers travellers authentic local experience that can be customised to travellers’ interest.
-We stopped here to taste delectable Rungus traditional cuisine that includes bamboo shoot cooked with sweet leaf, chili mud crab, stir-fried sweet leaf with prawns, and linopod corn rice with longkobungan leaf.
-For more information about this homestay, contact Datuk Jeffry at email@example.com .
+Led by Datuk Jeffry Yahya, fondly known as ‘Cobra’, Misompuru Homestay offers travellers an authentic local experience that can be customised to travellers’ interest.
+We stopped here to taste delectable Rungus traditional cuisine that includes bamboo shoot cooked with sweet leaf, chilli mud crab, stir-fried sweet leaf with prawns, and linopod corn rice with longkobungan leaf.
+For more information about this homestay, contact Datuk Jeffry at email@example.com.

 This beach lies next to Simpang Mengayau.
 It has few resorts and chalets offering not only relaxing accommodations but invigorating water activities, including surfing.
 We spent a truly enjoyable hour learning how to surf here from the professional and highly experienced instructors of Blue Fin Surf and Dive (contact Mr Ivan Nicholas at +6 012 827 1662).
 The best time to surf here is from November to February and July to August.
 This activity costs MYR80 per person for an hour for beginners, which include surfing instruction and surfboard rental.